amirhnajafiz-presentations/OKD-in-use/README.md

-# Snapp!
-OKD in use
+# OKD in use

-Openshift (aka OKD) in use presentation at Snapp!
+Openshift (aka OKD) in use presentation.

 ## Resources